Manecas1221212/romance/chapter_15.md

 Anna smiled.
 "Me too."

+She left the office and drove home.
+Changed into dark jeans, a navy sweater, comfortable shoes.
+Nothing that would stand out.
+Nothing that would be remembered.

+She looked at herself in the mirror and barely recognized the woman looking back.
+Or maybe she recognized her for the first time.
+The version of herself she'd always kept buried under professionalism and propriety and the pretense of being civilized.

-She left the office and drove home, her mind already organizing the evening ahead into a timeline, a plan, a series of steps that couldn't be undone once started.
+Her mind already organizing the evening ahead into a timeline, a plan, a series of steps that couldn't be undone once started.

-At five, she made dinner for Sophie and Jake—pasta with marinara sauce, garlic bread, their favorite simple meal.
+At five thirty, she made dinner for Sophie and Jake—pasta with marinara sauce, garlic bread, their favorite simple meal.
 They ate together at the kitchen table like a normal family.

 "Where's Dad?"
 Jake asked, twirling spaghetti.